joeromero/docs/content/sql_api/sql_api.md

 ```

-By default GET requests work from anywhere.
+By default, GET requests work from anywhere.
 In CartoDB, POST requests work from any website as well.
-We achieve this by hosting a cross domain policy file at the root of all of our servers.
+We achieve this by hosting a cross-domain policy file at the root of all of our servers.
 This allows you the greatest level of flexibility when developing your application.

 ## Response formats